1. The Presence of the Fireplace

 6. Time to Design

 Our tile showroom has been voted “Best Of” by many magazines and online sites!
 We offer tiles made on-site, tiles by local makers as well as historic reproductions.
 Now that you’ve determined your style, start playing with the tile.
-Listen to what the tiles have to say.
+Listen to what they have to say.
 Your intuition is an integral part of the design process.
-Come into the showroom and at no cost check out tile samples to help you determine color and size.
+Come into the showroom and, at no cost, check out tile samples to help you determine color and size.
 If you are out of the area you can order one of our sample packs on our website or call us 612-781-6409

 7. Placing your Order

 If you can figure out how much tile you need, great.
-If you have a tile setter installing the tile, they can figure out the amounts and sizes for you.
-If you need help, we are happy to do it.
-We recommend you bring in a drawing with as many dimensions as possible and digital pictures, if there is an existing structure.
+If you have a tile setter installing the tile, they can determine the amounts and sizes for you.
+If you need, we are happy to help.
+We recommend you bring in a drawing with as many dimensions and details as possible.
+Digital pictures, if there is an existing structure, are also helpful.